Ten FAQs on direct mail.

 In consumer markets, ask yourself if your best customers share the same age group, sex, marital status, income bracket, occupation, geographical location, lifestyle or hobbies.
 Also consider if your best customers are likely to be of the same mindset, work in the same industry, have the same delivery requirements or all rely on seasonal demand.
 Always tailor to the needs and expectations of your targets.

-Bought-in lists should always be treated with some care.
+Bought-in lists should always be treated with care.
 You need to ask:

 The cost of a mailshot includes: